Coinbase Review

 - Choose your deposit method based on your needs:

-- ACH Bank Transfer (US): Free, takes 3-5 business days.
-Best for regular deposits where you can wait. - Wire Transfer: $10 fee, arrives in 1-3 business days.
+- ACH Bank Transfer (US): No stored Coinbase fee.
+The stored processing time is 3-5 business days. - Wire Transfer: $10 fee, arrives in 1-3 business days.
 Good for larger amounts that need faster clearing. - Debit Card: 3.99% fee but instant.
 Use only when you need immediate access. - PayPal: 3.99% fee, instant.
 Convenient if you already have PayPal balance. - Crypto transfer: Free (network fees only).
 Copy the deposit address carefully and always send a small test transaction first.

 - Wait for confirmation - processing times vary by method